 How to start a business in the Netherlands - a checklist

 How do you set up a business in the Netherlands?
 You must register your company at the KVK, and register for Dutch taxes.
-Use this checklist to find out what else.
+But there are many other things to arrange as well.
+Use this checklist to find out what you need to do.

 1. Check whether you fulfil the conditions for staying in the Netherlands